damnordicus/starwars-app/README.md

 ## Future Updates

-- The ability to fast travel (camera movement) to the planet selected from the header.
+- The ability to fast-travel (camera movement) to the planet selected from the header.
-- Allow user to click on the films and characters to get more detailed information from the selected planet pop up.
+- Allow users to click on the films and characters to get more detailed information from the selected planet pop-up.
-- Ability to view all of the Starwars planets instead of just the first 10.
+- Expand the amount of rendered planets beyond the 10 currently featured.

 See the [open issues](https://github.com/damnordicus/starwars-app/issues) for a full list of proposed features (and known issues).